 Green tea bags vs. loose green tea

-When you are looking for the best quality green tea, forget about green tea bags.
+Want to buy the best green tea?
+Then forget about green tea bags!
 That’s just because in general, loose green tea leaves have more antioxidants than green tea bags.

 Also, another reason why you would want to go for loose green tea is because the tea bags may release additional chemicals into your tea which may not be all that good for you.
 Some tea bags are even made of plastic and some plastic chemicals can actually leach out of the bag into your tea.
 Avoid, if you can!